bensutherland/nano2geno/README.md

 Then run nanopolish variants to make a vcf with SNPs:
 `nanopolish variants --progress -t 2 --reads 04_samples/your_sample.fastq --genome /path/to/genome.fa --ploidy 2 --bam 04_mapped/sample.bam -w chr:1-200 > 06_vcf/your_sample.vcf`

+Note: you will need to run nanopolish on each amplicon individually, so it will be run a total of the number of regions of interest.
+See details on applying xargs for this purpose here: https://github.com/jts/nanopolish/issues/224

 (#todo: make a script to automate the basecalling per region for all samples, then combine together)
 (#todo: make a file to be used for the -w flag in the above)